Airport Products Blog

 Are You Mixing ARFF Vehicle Engine Coolant at the Correct Ratio?

 When mixing ARFF vehicle engine coolant at the correct ratio, it is important to insert the proper ratio of water to antifreeze.
 To find the correct ratio, consult your Oshkosh Striker service manual or your engine manufacturer’s service manual for the proper ratios.
-Following the manual's instructions will provide optimal coolant protection for temperatures seen at your airport.
+Following the manual's instructions will provide optimal coolant protection for temperatures experienced at your airport.

 Is Your Compartment Winterization System Working Properly?

-Allow the system to circulate warm coolant and check the heat exchanger in the compartment to verify the fan is functioning correctly and warm air is blowing.
+Allow the system to circulate warm coolant, and check the heat exchanger in the compartment to verify the fan is functioning correctly and that warm air is blowing.
 To shut down the heater, place the compartment heater switch to the OFF position.
 The blower will continue to run until the heater fumes are thoroughly exhausted.
 For additional information, reference the maintenance section of your Striker service manual.

 Maintain ARFF Truck Tire Pressure